auxcoder/auxcoder.github.io/source/_drafts/interact-with-angularjs-from-plain-javascript.md

 ```

-### Accesing to a controller function from outside of angular
+### Accessing to a controller function from outside of angular

 **Access to exiting controller function**